 - Beat the egg yolks and powdered sugar until pale yellow.

-- Mix in melted butter, vanilla and espresso until evenly combined (for about 2 minutes)
+- Mix in melted butter, vanilla, water and espresso until evenly combined (for about 2 minutes)

 - Mix in the flour and cocoa mixture until evenly incorporated.